crcarrick/commitmnt/README.md

 ### Basic

-`commitment(config, options)` is the basic export of the library and is intended to be a quick and easy solution to copy commits from a list of source repos.
+`commitment(config, options)` is intended to be a quick out of the box solution to copy commits from a list of source repos.

 ```typescript
 // in index.js